Dealing with Anxiety triggered by COVID-19

 While feeling anxiety in response to a threat is a perfectly normal human reaction, a high and constant level of anxiety can compromise our psychological resources in times of crisis.
 And people who already suffer from anxiety and related disorders are particularly likely to experience more psychological difficulties during this on-going coronavirus crisis.
+The following suggestions can help you manage anxiety about the crisis.

 1. Learn to accept uncertainty: